- Chart

 Key Offerings

-- Narsoplimab: Narsoplimab is a human monoclonal antibody targeting mannan-binding lectin-associated serine protease-2 (MASP-2), a key enzyme of the lectin pathway of the complement system.
-It is being developed for treatment of hematopoietic stem cell transplant-associated thrombotic microangiopathy (HSCT-TMA).
-Competitors will be other treatments for TMA, which can include plasma exchange and eculizumab (Soliris, Alexion Pharmaceuticals).
+- Narsoplimab (OMS721): Narsoplimab is Omeros's lead drug candidate, a human monoclonal antibody targeting mannan-binding lectin-associated serine protease-2 (MASP-2), an enzyme in the lectin pathway of the complement system.
+It is being developed for various hematologic and nephrologic disorders, including hematopoietic stem cell transplant-associated thrombotic microangiopathy (HSCT-TMA), atypical hemolytic uremic syndrome (aHUS), and IgA nephropathy.
+The market for these indications is substantial and growing, with significant unmet needs.
+Competitors include companies developing complement inhibitors or other targeted therapies for these specific diseases.

 Market Dynamics